stillwater-sc/universal/joss/paper.md

 }
 ```

 *Universal* delivers software and hardware co-design capabilities to develop low and mixed-precision algorithms for reducing energy consumption in signal processing, Industry 4.0, machine learning, robotics, and high-performance computing applications [@omtzigt:2022].
 The package includes command-line tools for visualizing and interrogating numeric encodings, an interface for setting and querying bits, and educational examples showcasing performance gain and numerical accuracy with the different number systems.
-In addition, a Docker container is available to experiment without cloning and building from the source code.
+Finally, Docker containers are available to experiment with the library without cloning the repo and building the source code.

 ```